‘Way ahead of her time’: What we’ve learned 60 years since Marilyn Monroe’s death

 “I always say, you don’t pick Marilyn, Marilyn picks you,” explains Scott Fortner with the Marilyn Monroe Collection, which boasts the world’s largest privately held collection of Marilyn Monroe memorabilia.

+“You’re just kind of drawn for whatever reason to the mystery, the mystique, the legend, just the character that she created because, of course, Marilyn Monroe wasn’t a real person.
+That was someone that she created.

-“She was Norma Jean always and then turned into Marilyn for public appearances and films,” Fortner says.
+“She was Norma Jean always and then turned into Marilyn for public appearances and films,” Fortner said.

 Monroe was ahead of her time